Prommerbua/Portfolio-Website/README.md

 - React
 - Typescript
 - React Bootstrap
+- React Router
+- React Particle JS
+- Photoswipe
+- React Photoswipe Gallery

 ## Usage

 To use this website template, follow these steps:

-1. Clone this repository to your local machine using `git clone [insert repo URL here]`
+1. Clone this repository to your local machine using `git clone [https://github.com/Prommerbua/Portfolio-Website.git]`
 2. Install the necessary dependencies by running `yarn install` in the terminal
 3. Start the project locally by running `yarn start` in the terminal